10. Execution threads

 }

-// write to the array
+// write in the table

 ...